sabrina-beck/recipes-cart/README.md

+# Tech Debt to look before delivery
+- Repositories on fixture seeds
+- Repositories on cart adapters

 # Decision-making process
 ## Idempotency
 This API is designed to be idempotent where applicable, ensuring safe and predictable behavior even in the case of